edhumbling/LSR/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact
-For any inquiries or support, please contact [Your Name](mailto:your-email@example.com
+For any inquiries or support, please contact [Emmanuel Humbling](mailto:emma@edisam.com